PINTO0309/onnx2tf/docs/fb_refactor8_improvements.md

 efficiency, phase-store, and terminal-validation contracts.
 The sole xfail is the intentionally absent owner.
 Production, dependencies, TensorFlow isolation, and the exactly 128-ID/128-owner store remain unchanged.

+## Very-late SiNet recovery-tail composite implementation

+`passes/very_late_sinet_recovery_tail_orchestration.py` now owns the characterized absolute-end pair.
+It forwards the exact `SINetTerminalLayoutRecoveryContext` to `run_sinet_terminal_layout_recovery`, then invokes the unchanged `context.preadd_resize_recovery` callback.
+The terminal-layout tuple and pre-add/resize tuple are returned unchanged and in source order, preserving both object identities and the callback stored in the frozen context.

+The lowerer replaces only `_very_late_sinet_layout_recovery_results` and `_very_late_sinet_preadd_resize_results` with `_very_late_sinet_recovery_tail_results`.
+The recorded terminal indexed-shape convergence and recorded very-late residual affine/PRELU cleanup remain the immediate outer boundaries.
+Both zero-argument lowerer wrappers, the terminal Clamp/SiNet composite, the terminal and post-cleanup direct pre-add/resize routes, and every nested recovery owner remain intact.

+Twelve stale direct-boundary assertions were updated to resolve the new owner while continuing to verify independent routes, callback construction, phase adjacency, and result-store ownership.
+Runtime injection proves exact context, callback, order, and raw-result identity.
+Sequential validation reports `3 passed` focused, `277 passed` across the owner-aware SiNet and architecture contracts, `458 passed` affected, and all standard gates passing: 92 terminal layout/efficiency, 55 core, 196 result contracts, 2 phase-store, and 11 TensorFlow-isolation/default-direct/`-cotof` tests.
+The phase store remains exactly 128 IDs and 128 owners, and the unconsumed lowerer-result inventory decreases from 54 to 53.
+No real-model conversion was repeated because this is an exact straight-line ownership extraction with complete state, callback, order, schema, identity, wrapper, route, and phase-boundary coverage.